 An ideal polarizer would have the following properties:

-- Light with the “correct” polarization state is passed completely (without any loss of optical power), whereas light with the other polarization direction is blocked completely.
+- Light with the “correct” polarization state is passed completely (without any loss of optical power), whereas light with the other polarization direction is blocked completely (perfect extinction).

 - The passed light has a degree of polarization of exactly 100%, and its transverse electric field profile is not modified.

-- All this would work for arbitrary wavelengths and at arbitrarily high optical power levels.
+- All this would work for arbitrary wavelengths, for a wide range of incidence angles and at arbitrarily high optical power levels.

 In practice, polarizers are not ideal.
-In particular, they absorb or reflect some part of the optical power, and the absorbed part may lead to thermal effects such as beam distortions.
+In particular, they do not provide perfect extinction.
+(See below for a definition of the extinction ratio.)
+Also, real polarizers absorb or reflect some part of the optical power, and the absorbed part may lead to thermal effects such as beam distortions.
+Even at low power levels, some degree of wavefront distortions occurs.
 The performance depends very much on the used type of polarizer (see below).

 - In some applications, the essential aspect is to ensure that one output is linearly polarized (with a high degree of polarization), whereas it is not relevant what happens to the input light with the “suppressed” polarization state.